Annual Call for Proposals

 Based on the discussions with OAD and the Regional Offices, proposers modify their Stage 2 applications and submit them online by the final deadline.
 An independent review panel then scores these modified Stage 2 proposals and makes the recommendations on the projects to be funded and the funding amounts for each project.
 Upon approval by the OAD Steering Committee, all applicants are notified of the results.

-The IAU has earmarked a total amount of €120,000 for this 2022 call for proposals.
+The IAU has earmarked a total amount of €120,000 for this 2024 call for proposals.
 In the past, individual project grants have ranged from 1000 Euros to 15,000 Euros with an average grant of around 5000 Euros per project.

 Project Duration:

 Typically, OAD projects run for 1 year – beginning in January or February of the year following the call for proposals.
-For this call, selected projects are expected to start in January or February 2023 (the grant will be paid by that time) and complete by January or February 2024.
+For this call, selected projects are expected to start in January or February 2025 (the grant will be paid by that time) and complete by January or February 2026.
 Projects can request a no-cost extension if there are unavoidable circumstances that cause delays.

 The OAD is also soliciting proposals for multi-year projects (up to 3 years).
-These are projects which, by design, need longer than a year for implementation.
+These are projects that, by design, need longer than a year for implementation.
 This does not apply to multiple implementations or replication of the same project idea in different years.
 For example, a project that plans to organize astronomy events or workshops cannot apply for a multi-year grant in order to host the same events in multiple years.

 The themes for this call are: